dphuang2/dphuang2.github.io/_posts/2017-03-01-featured-in-news-gazette-2017.markdown

 image_webp: /assets/image/webp/unofficial.webp
 ---

-A group of 9 students and I are ran a fundraiser for Camp Quality, a charity that helps kids with cancer, by delivering breakfast food to students the morning after Unofficial!
+A group of 9 students and I ran a fundraiser for Camp Quality, a charity that helps kids with cancer, by delivering breakfast food to students the morning after Unofficial!

 On Wednesday, March 1, 2017, we were featured in an online article in the local news.
 I was the main point of contact and was quoted throughout the article.